theraidn/home_nas/deploy_nas/README.md

 This set of scripts automates the initial setup and configuration of a Network Attached Storage (NAS) device.
 It is designed to prepare a fresh Debian-based system with essential services for secure file storage and synchronization.

+### ⚠️ Important Security Notice ###

+**This script is designed for personal use in a trusted local network (LAN) environment, such as a home setup protected by a firewall.
+It is not hardened for enterprise or production use and lacks the resilience and advanced security features required for such environments.
+Use with caution.**

 The main features include:
 - Creating a dedicated user for the NAS.
 - Setting up an encrypted file system using `gocryptfs`.